lokivibes/TentacleTech-Project-LoanApp/README.md

 # TentacleTech-Project-LoanApp
-Don't use or disturb this main branch. please use the master branch.
+Don't use or disturb this main branch ***
+Please use the master branch ***
-This main branch for This repository has the code of final project.
+This is the main branch for this repository, which has the code for the final project.